tannerlinsley/react-query-devtools/README.md

 ## Floating Mode

-Floating Mode will mount the devtools as a fixed, floating element in your app and provide a toggle in the corner of the screen you can use to show and hide the devtools.
+Floating Mode will mount the devtools as a fixed, floating element in your app and provide a toggle in the corner of the screen to show and hide the devtools.
 This toggle state will be stored and remembered in localStorage across reloads.

-Place the following code as high in your React app as you possibly can.
-The close it is to the root of the page, the better it will work!
+Place the following code as high in your React app as you can.
+The closer it is to the root of the page, the better it will work!

 ```js
 import { ReactQueryDevtools } from 'react-query-devtools'